By Gwyneth K. Shaw

 - Legal History: Christopher Tomlins, No. 10 (tie)

-Another recent ranking of citations for 114 tax law professors with Google Scholar pages lists Professor Alan Auerbach No. 2 and Professor Dhammika Dharmapala No. 7.
+Another recent analysis of citations for 114 tax law professors with Google Scholar pages lists Professor Alan Auerbach No. 2 and Professor Dhammika Dharmapala No. 7.